-At North Cascade Eye Associates, we train our technicians to perform the refractometry (where we measure your visual acuity, a.k.a. your lens prescription) as carefully as our doctors, who also review and confirm your prescription during your comprehensive eye exam.
+At Cascadia Eye, we train our technicians to perform the refractometry (where we measure your visual acuity, a.k.a. your lens prescription).
+Our doctors also review the findings and confirm your prescription during your comprehensive eye exam.
 So you get the most careful refraction we can give you.

 So in the interest of arming you with knowledge for the future, let’s talk about the most common factors that might cause inconsistency in your visual acuity, and what you can do to minimize the likelihood of needing a repeat refraction.

-If you have diabetes, you most likely already know that doctors stress the importance of yearly comprehensive medical eye exams (dilated exams), to make sure you don’t develop Diabetic Retinopathy is a deleterious effect of diabetes on the eyes.
-People with diabetes are at risk of developing this retinal disease, which can ultimately lead to blindness if left untreated.
-Learn more here.diabetic retinopathy (a group of diabetes-caused eye diseases that damage the retina) and suffer permanent vision loss.
+If you have diabetes, you most likely already know that doctors stress the importance of yearly comprehensive medical eye exams (dilated exams), to make sure you don’t develop diabetic retinopathy, a diabetes-caused eye diseases that damage the retina) and suffer permanent vision loss.

 But even without diabetic retinopathy, uncontrolled blood sugar can have more immediate effects on your vision: during blood sugar spikes, your lens is affected and actually grows larger, causing your distance vision to blur more.
 When your levels are more normal, the lens also goes back to normal.
 So the more your blood sugar levels fluctuate, the more your vision does as well!
 Making sure you have things well under control before your eye exam minimizes the risk of your doctor getting an inaccurate refraction, although of course there are no guarantees.

 I found at my last eye exam that my vision had actually improved once I started using artificial tears regularly.
-Keep in mind that if your dryness is severe, the doctor may discuss other options with you.
+Keep in mind that if your dryness is severe, the doctor may discuss other options, like our iLUX treatment and others, with you.
 Just remember that you may want to come back for new measurements once your dry eye is under control!

 Ladies, this one is for you in particular.
 It turns out that during pregnancy, changes in your hormones can actually change your vision too!
 It can get better or worse, but it doesn’t stabilize until you are through with your pregnancy.
 Our patients who are pregnant will often still come in for their annual eye exams to make sure their eye health is good, but they may hold off on getting new glasses or contact lenses until it is over.

 As I said before, sometimes you won’t know you have a problem until your come in for your eye exam (pregnancy excluded, of course.)
 Coming back for a repeat refraction might be unavoidable.
-But knowing about these factors in advance, and doing what you can to prepare before your exam, should minimize the chances of inaccuracy when we measure your vision.
+But knowing about these factors in advance, and doing what you can to prepare before your exam, should increase the chances of accuracy when we measure your vision.